gelien0901/Cozycup_Linas_Vasquez/README.md

 This page is located at the About section in which the Team members are being displayed so that the customers will know the staffs of the cafe.

 ![contact IMG](https://github.com/gelien0901/Cozycup_Linas_Vasquez/blob/main/contact.png)
 This is for the informations about the cafe for the inquiries of the customers to the cafe, some informations such as email address, cellphone number, facebook, instagram and twitter accounts.

+## About the Authors